Green Springs Project

 Project description

-The hydrogen production facility will use a modular-based production process for the manufacture of hydrogen to mitigate risks.
+The hydrogen production facility would use a modular-based production process for the manufacture of hydrogen to mitigate risks.

 The project would consist of Integrated upstream, midstream and downstream hydrogen project components:

-Upstream – comprises of (a) a 1 GW per annum electrolyser manufacturing facility, and (b) a water production unit manufacturing facility.
+Upstream – comprises of (a) a 1 GW per annum electrolyser manufacturing facility, and (b) an atmospheric water generator manufacturing facility.

 Midstream – comprises a renewable hydrogen production component (reaching 10 GW scale at full capacity) consisting of a series of hydrogen production modules, each comprising:

-Downstream – comprises a chemical production facility which could include:
+Downstream – comprises a hydrogen derivatives production facility which could include:

 At full capacity, the project would be designed to produce over 1,000 tonnes of hydrogen per day from a 10 GW electrolyser plant capacity.

 The project would provide its own renewable water produced from dewatering air, off grid renewable electricity supply and carbon capture.
-The PV system would provide power to the electrolyser, ancillary services, and direct air capture of CO2.
-The solar thermal heater would provide power to the project and process heat to the WMU (which produces H2O).
-Carbon dioxide would be used in the chemical facility to produce renewable fuels for use by industries in hard to abate sectors.
+The PV system would provide power to the electrolyser, ancillary services, and direct air capture of CO2 The solar thermal heater would provide power to the project and process heat to the atmospheric water generators (which produces H2O).
+Carbon dioxide would be used in the derivatives production facility to produce renewable fuels for use by industries in hard to abate sectors.

-- advanced negotiations with the land holder and agreements are expected to be signed by mid-2023;
+• Advanced negotiations with the land holder and agreements are expected to be signed in the first quarter of 2024.

-- begun discussions with a major Asian based utility for purchase of the full volume of the project’s output;
+• At Memorandum of Understanding stage for offtake, partnering with a major Asian based utility for purchase of the full volume of the project’s output.

 The project would be located in the Western Davenport region of the Northern Territory.
 The region covers almost 24,500 square kilometres and is located approximately 150 kilometres south of Tennant Creek.